 This draft addresses the design and implementation-specific issues pertaining to the Quality of Service (QoS) support in the Flow Label field of the IPv6 Base Header.
 It provides support for IntServ and DiffServ Quality-of-Service.
 Though the IPv6 Base Header has a 20-bit Flow Label field for QoS implementation purposes, it has not yet been exploited.
-Very few Internet Drafts address these long-standing issues and attempt to present solutions in form of a clear specification of the 20-bit Flow Label in IPv6, each having its own advantages and disadvantages.
+Very few Internet Drafts address these long-standing issues and attempt to present solutions in the form of a clear specification of the 20-bit Flow Label in IPv6.
 This work attempts to provide an analysis of these definitions and subsequently suggests a modified IPv6 Flow Label specification, which in view of the authors can provide an efficient Quality-of-Service.

-2. IPv6 Flows and Flow Label
+2. IPv6 Flow Labels